HELPING LATINOS RECOVER AND THRIVE

 WHY IS OUR PARTICIPATION IMPORTANT IN CLINICAL TRIALS?

-Historically, people who are Latino, Black, Native American/Alaskan Native, and people from other racial and ethnic minority groups, which are also communities disproportionally impacted by the COVID-19 pandemic, have been significantly underrepresented in health research.
+Historically, people who are Latino, Black, Indigenous, Native American/Alaskan Native, and people from other racial and ethnic minority groups, which are also communities disproportionally impacted by the COVID-19 pandemic, have been significantly underrepresented in health research.
 For this reason, public health experts are making a call to action to ensure that people from racial and ethnic minority groups become part of clinical trials for the COVID-19 vaccines.
 Those who have participated in clinical trials say their motivation is to help advance health care and contribute to scientific findings for the collective good.

 WHERE CAN I FIND A CLINICAL TRIAL FOR THE COVID-19 VACCINES?